-For VSP Gx00 models and VSP Fx00 models, a hyphen is always displayed if M/R is MCU.
+For VSP 5000 series, VSP E990, VSP Gx00 models and VSP Fx00 models, a hyphen is always displayed if M/R is MCU.
 For other storage systems, a hyphen (-) is displayed if M/R is MCU and MCU might be connected via a path other than the Fibre Channel.
 To determine if MCU is connected via a path other than Fibre Channel, check the existence of an RCU target port other than FIBRE in the storage system.